Black Death (American band): Recording efforts and distribution

 As of the current day, Black Death has one full-length album under its belt, although there have been past rumors about a second full length, which were almost fulfilled in a release of a "1998 [LP]-length demo."
 Several unnamed demos were recorded in their formative years, after the death of Pinkins in 1979.
 A 2017 compilation of older recording was also released, and is currently Black Death's only recording available on Spotify.

-Additionally, Black Death's first LP has been re-released in physical format by records and distribution company Hell's Headbangers.
+Additionally, Black Death's first LP has been re-released in physical format by records and distribution company Hells Headbangers.
 This republishing sparked a mild revival in interest with the band, with magazines such as Decibel and Kerrang! acknowledging the band's existence once more.